When David Weliver and his wife bought a house in 2010, they were thrilled to join the ranks of first-time homeowners.

 For those wanting to get into a home with a minimal down payment, an FHA Loan is one of the most practical choices.
-These government-insured loans require just a 3.5 percent down payment - and some of that money can be gifted from a relative or the home seller.
+These government-insured loans require just a 3.5 percent down payment - and all of that money can be gifted from a relative or the home seller.

 "If you're buying a $300,000 house, can you save enough to come up with about a $10,000 down payment?
 I bet you can, especially if you just paid off your student loans," says Kyle Winkfield, president of The Winkfield group, a full-service financial planning firm in Rockville, Maryland.